kaby76/dk.brics/README.md

 Reviving the Brics parser and grammar analyzer.
 Not sure where I found it on the internet.
 This code was modified to work with Java v24.

+To get it to run, use VSCode: `cd grammar.sources; code .`